ProtocolONE/ptah-docs/content/docs/add-section.md

 # Using ready-made sections
 ***

-The Ptah Builder allows you to create and adjust the content of your web-page and automatically saves all changes.
+Ptah Builder allows you to create and adjust the content of your web-page and automatically saves all changes.

 The sidebar on the left gives you access to all web-elements of your landing page.
 We call this the Settings Panel.
-The Settings Panel allows you to view and adjust the Properties of any object you have already added.
+The Settings Panel allows you to view and adjust Properties of any object you have already added.
 You can learn more about [objects properties](/docs/edit-section).

-After you make a change on the Settings Panel the content on the right on the Preview Area will be updated.
+After you make a change on the Settings Panel, the content on the right on the Preview Area will be updated.

 # Add a new section

-1. On the Settings Panel click on the **Add section icon** and select a desired section from the preview thumbs list.
+1. Click the **Add section icon** on Settings Panel and select a desired section from the preview thumbs list.
-2. Now you can [change the entire content](/docs/edit-section) of the selected section on the Preview Area.
+2. Now you can [change the entire content](/docs/edit-section) of the selected section in Preview Area.

 {{< figure src="/images/add-section.gif">}}